Clinique de santé mentale d'Aylmer - Aylmer Mental Health Clinic

 A: Wait times vary depending on the needs of the client.
 Generally speaking, for Interns in Counselling Psychology, the wait varies from two weeks to two months.
 For Social Workers, the wait varies from one to three months.
 For psychologists, the wait is six months or more.

-Q: What do Interns in Counselling Psychology do?
+Q: What are Interns in Counselling Psychology?

 A: Interns in Counselling Psychology are graduate students completing supervised clinical training as part of their master's degree.
 Our Interns in Counselling Psychology provide counselling and psychotherapy services under the supervision of registered psychologist, Dr. Rebecca Nemiroff.
 Their services involve applying psychological theories and therapeutic techniques to support individuals, or families facing emotional, social, or mental health challenges.
 They also conduct intake interviews over the phone, develop intervention plans in collaboration with Dr, Nemiroff, and provide treatment using evidence-based approaches.
 They help clients manage issues such as anxiety, depression, stress, self-esteem, relationship difficulties, and life transitions.